DSE Supplement

 2. Support.
 If Customer has purchased a Subscription, DataStax will provide Customer with Support of the Software during the Product Term in accordance with the Support Policy.

-3. Limited No-Fee License.
-DataStax grants Customer a No-Fee License to use the Software for a period of ninety (90) days for Non Production use only, without the right to Support (unless otherwise agreed to by DataStax in writing).
+3. No-Fee License.
+DataStax may grant Customer a No-Fee License to use the Software for a period of one hundred eighty (180) days for Non-Production use only, without the right to Support, unless otherwise agreed to by DataStax in writing.

 4. Increased Volume of Use.
 Customer must immediately submit payment to DataStax for any use of the Software beyond those quantities or use specified in the applicable Order Schedule.

-7. Restrictions.
-In addition to the Restrictions in Section 1 of the MSA, Customer shall not and shall not permit others under its control to use the included ODBC driver to connect to other distributions of the components of the Software.
+B. Restrictions.
+In addition to Section 1.2 (Restrictions) of the Agreement, Customer shall not and shall not permit others under its control to use the included ODBC driver to connect to other distributions of the components of the Software.

-Non-Production Core or Node” means Nodes or Cores that are deployed for Customer's internal testing and development (both pre and post production) and that are not deployed in an environment designed for production purposes.
+Non-Production” means Nodes or Cores that are deployed for Customer's internal testing and development (both pre- and post- production) and that are not deployed in an environment designed for production purposes.